 8. Create a breastfeeding corner

-9. Wear nursing-friendly tops
+9. Wear nursing-friendly tops or dresses

 10. Change your breastfeeding positions